PaulCombal/web-app-template/README.md

 Backend also includes some logic for basic entities such as addresses and preferences, as well as basic role administration.

 It's a bummer, but HTTPS is turned OFF to avoid multiple errors on mobile development.
-I run my Symfony without HTTPS because my capacitors use HTTP, and you know how CORS work
+I run my Symfony without HTTPS because it is a hell to manage for local mobile development, you know how CORS work.

 I've made a simple start script for this, but please read it first, you'll need `tmux` and modify the command name first.
 Usage: `./start # for web pwa` or `./start cap` for android capacitor. `./start stop` to stop the docker database.